csexton/trailertrash.vim/README.md

 ### Ignoring Specific file types

-You can ignore specific file types by adding an exluude list to your `.vimrc` file.
-If you have any specific types that should always be ignoreed plese send a pull request or open an issue.
+You can ignore specific file types by adding an exclude list to your `.vimrc` file.
+If you have any specific types that should always be ignored plese send a pull request or open an issue.

     let g:trailertrash_blacklist = ['__Calendar', '^http:']